harrishudson/CFRender/README.md

 # CFRender - A NetCDF CF Grid Rendering Toolkit.
-Proof-of-Concept
 A toolkit to enable browser based processing of NetCDF (v3.0) files in CF (Climate Forecasting) convention with a basic 2D grid renderer.
 Can be used to generate imagery stand-alone or with 2D mapping tools.
 Designed with no external dependencies and intended to be run in the browser.

 ![Screenshot](https://harrishudson.com/github/CFRender_snapshot1.png)